 Results for each test must be stored in a single file, according to the formats defined in this section.
-The file name should be intuitively mnemonic and should be constructed as "SSS\N\TTT", where
+The file name should be intuitively mnemonic and should be constructed as "SSS_N", where

-- SSS identifies the site,

-- N identifies the system, and
+- SSS identifies the site, and - N identifies the system.

-- TTT identifies the task (1sp, or seg).